NBKRedSpy/QM_PityUnlock/SteamReadMe.txt

 [h1]Diagnostics[/h1]

 As per the mod's documentation, the chip is chosen when the chip is created, not when the user finds or unlocks the chip.
-It is expected that sometimes  exact same unlocked chip twice will be found twice in a raid or at a station.
+It is expected that sometimes  exact same unlocked chip will be found twice in a raid or at stations.

 The first step is to do a Steam File Verification to force the mods to update.